duncanhunter/Enterprise-Angular-applications-with-ngrx-and-nx/part-1-.md

 #### 7. Run the app in the browser

-* Run the following command to launch the app in the browser.
+* Run the following command to launch the app in the browser. -a is for the app to start and -o is to open in the default browser.

 ```
 ng s -a=customer-portal -o